steveberardi/bigsky/docs/stars.md

 The Big Sky Star Catalog contains 2,557,499 stars compiled from the following catalogs: Hipparcos, Tycho-1, and Tycho-2.
 The position of each star is normalized to the J2000 Epoch, using the wonderful Python library [Skyfield](https://github.com/skyfielders/python-skyfield).

+For complete details of how the Big Sky Star Catalog is created, check out [`bigsky/builders/stars.py`](src/bigsky/builders/stars.py).

 ## Column Descriptions